-The applicant proposes to construct a 2,938 sq. ft., 30 foot high, two-story single family residence with a 360 sq. ft. basement, and a 462 sq. ft. attached garage.
+The applicant proposes to construct a 2,744 sq. ft., 32 foot high, two-story single family residence with a 462 sq. ft. attached garage and swimming pool.
 The existing sewage system shall be abandoned and new septic tank and seepage pit shall be installed to serve the development.
 No grading is proposed, as the existing building pad will be utilized.
 The applicant has indicated that all remnant foundation and chimney debris will be disposed of in an appropriate location outside of the coastal zone.

-The proposed project will replace a 2,262 sq. ft. two-story, single family residence destroyed in the 1993 Maiibu Firestorm.
+The proposed project will replace a 1,434 sq. ft. two-story, single family residence destroyed in the 1993 Malibu Firestorm.
 Pursuant to P.R.C.
 Section 30610(g)(1) no Coastal Permit is required for the replacement of a structure destroyed by disaster, if the structure(s) does not exceed either floor area, height, or bulk of the destroyed structure by 10%.
-In this case, the proposed replacement structure exceeds the previous residence by 31%, and therefore a Coastal Permit is required.
+In this case, the proposed replacement structure exceeds the previous floor area by 52%, and therefore a Coastal Permit is required.

 The proposed reconstruction site is located in a built-out section of the La Costa district of Malibu.
 The neighboring properties to the north and across the street are established residences, although numerous homes within the immediate neighborhood have been recently reconstructed.
-The parcels bounding the site to the east and west are both vacant, burned down residences.
+The adjoining parcel to the west is a recently rebuilt residence, and the parcel to the east is a vacant, burned down residence.
 The subject site is located at an elevation of 235' above sea level and approximately one quarter mile from Pacific Coast Highway.

-The site is only partially visible from Pacific Coast Highway, given a mature tree and several tall shrubs that remain on the south end of the subject parcel.
+The site is only partially visible from Pacific Coast Highway, given several tall shrubs that remain on the south end of the subject parcel.
 There are no public trails or parks within sight of the proposed residence.
 Given the design and location of the proposed single family residence within an established subdivision, and the vegetative screening of the site from Pacific Coast Highway, the replacement structure will not create any visual impact.